ErikLundJensen/cluster-api-templates/vsphere/README.md

-Work-a-rounds for local Kind cluster:
+Work-a-rounds for local KinD cluster:
 * Added local DNS server to core-dns as Docker subnet 192.168.65.2 does not respond to DNS lookups.